Colorado Signs HB 26-1007 Into Law: The Highest US Plug-In Solar Limit at 1,920W

 What This Means for Colorado Residents

-- Renters: If HB 26-1007 is signed, you will have a clear legal right to install a plug-in solar system up to 1,920W — the most powerful of any US state.
-A four-panel system on a south-facing balcony or patio could cover a substantial share of your electricity bill.
+- Renters: You now have a clear legal right to install a plug-in solar system up to 1,920W — the most powerful of any US state.
+You must notify your landlord before installation, but they cannot refuse.
+A four-panel system on a south-facing balcony or patio could cover a substantial share of your electricity bill once the law takes effect January 1, 2027.

 - Homeowners: Same provisions apply.
 The 1,920W limit allows for a meaningful whole-home offset without any permits or interconnection agreements.

 - Installers and retailers: Colorado's higher wattage limit opens the market to larger, more premium systems.
-Customers who might have been limited to entry-level 400–800W kits in other states can now consider full 1,600–1,920W setups.
+Customers who might have been limited to entry-level 400–1,200W kits in other states can now consider full 1,600–1,920W setups.
 This changes the average transaction value and the product mix that makes sense to stock and market.
+Note: UL 3700-certified products above 391W are not yet widely available.

-Track the status of HB 26-1007 and all 50 states on our State Tracker.
+Track the status of all 50 states on our State Tracker.
 If you live in Colorado, check your readiness now so you're prepared to act the moment the law takes effect on January 1, 2027.

 Further Reading